Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

     move_count:        move count, floored by 20
     side_to_play:      color to play (Black/White)
-    played_by:         move belongs to winner/loser of the game
+    played_by:         move belongs to winner/loser of the game picked_move        board coordinate of move picked by temperature

     # Policy statistics:
     p_picked_raw       policy of picked move, raw